Assistant Director of IN2 Soccer Camps

 Previously to MTA and EPSC, Obermeyer spent four seasons as an assistant with the Gustavus women’s soccer team.
 A member of Gustavus men’s soccer MIAC Championship teams in 2006 and 2007, Obermeyer played in 28 games as a midfielder, compiling two goals and one assist for five points during his career.

 Since graduating from Gustavus in 2008, Obermeyer has also worked with the MapleBrook Soccer Association and Gustie Soccer Camp.
 The Los Alamos, New Mexico native evaluated player skills for the Maple Brook Club Soccer boys and girls teams for U-11 through U-17.
-He also served as an instructor at Gustie Soccer Camp the past four summers.
+He has served as a head coach for the Gustie Soccer Camps the past six summers.

-Kristen Konkol recently finished her second year as the speed and agility coach for the women’s soccer team at Gustavus as well as her first year as an assistant strength and conditioning coach within the athletics department.
+Kristen Konkol recently finished her fourth year as the speed and agility coach for the women’s soccer team at Gustavus.
+Holding an PhD in Sports Science, Konkol is also an Assistant Professor in the Exercise Science and Physiology department at Minnesota State University, Mankato.
 A native of Waupaca, Wisconsin, Konkol brings an extensive background in health and exercise science, human performance, and kinesiology to Gustavus.